You had a premature or sick baby

 - Treating symptoms of trauma and post-traumatic stress

 - Caring for other children and responsibilities during this time

 - Planning for the future

 Begin Preemie Baby & NICU Support in Lafayette, CA

-You don’t have to spend long nights lying awake worrying about your premature baby or infant in the NICU.
-If you are a mother who has had a premature or NICU baby, the impact on mental health can last long afterwards.
-If you would like to work through your fears, grief, sadness or other emotions, NICU parents support therapy can help.
-You can feel better, sleep well again, heal, and begin to enjoy life and motherhood again.
+After counseling, you can feel better, sleep well again, heal, and begin to enjoy life and motherhood again.
 As a skilled therapist for mothers of NICU babies and preemies, I can help you recover, plan for the future and thrive!
-If you have questions or would like to start NICU or premature baby support in the Berkeley & Oakland, CA area, please feel free to contact my Lafayette, CA office.
-It is my goal is to make motherhood as fulfilling and enjoyable as possible by helping women thrive!
+If you have questions or would like to start NICU or premature baby support in the Berkeley & Oakland, CA area, please contact my counseling office.
+In my Lafayette, CA counseling clinic, it is my goal is to make motherhood as fulfilling and enjoyable as possible!

 Other Services Offered at Nicole Kangas Counseling

-In addition to providing support for moms of NICU and premature babies, I offer a variety of individual counseling services primarily focused around women’s mental health.
+In addition to providing support for moms of NICU and premature babies, I offer a variety of individual counseling services.
+Most of my counseling services are focused around women’s mental health.
 I want to help every woman thrive.
 Please contact me for wellness coaching, individual therapy, support groups for new moms & pregnant women, and couple’s and marriage counseling.
-I offer individual counseling for women with Trauma using EMDR, counseling for childbirth concerns, infertility, and perinatal loss.
+I offer individual counseling for women including EMDR trauma treatment, counseling for childbirth concerns, infertility, and perinatal loss.